The role of an EM physician

 ACEM provides a range of services and initiatives that support Aboriginal, Torres Strait Islander and Māori Trainees and Members, including:

 The ACEM Innovate Reconciliation Action Plan supports Aboriginal, Torres Strait Islander to progress through the ACEM training and assessment programs.
-ACEM is currently developing a strategy to achieve equity for Māori patients, their whānau and staff in Aotearoa emergency departments.
+In 2019, ACEM launched Te Rautaki Manaaki Mana, a strategy to achieve equity for Māori patients, their whānau and staff in Aotearoa emergency departments.

 Qualify for EM